MEPSO: Organization and management of MEPSO

-The Transmission System Operator of Macedonia (MEPSO) is a joint stock company in full state ownership, whose founder is the Government of the Republic of Macedonia.
-The company was established by a decision of the Government of the Republic of Macedonia, based on the Law on Transformation of the Electricity Company of Macedonia from 2004.
+The Macedonian Electricity Transmission System (MEPSO) is a joint stock company fully owned by the Government of the Republic of Macedonia.
+The company was established by the Law on Transformation of the Electricity Company of Macedonia from 2004, which split the former state monopoly in 3 companies for production, transport and distribution.
 MEPSO manages the transmission network at 400 kV and 110 kV voltage level, with a total length of 2,021 km.
-MEPSO is a member of the European Association of System Operators ENTSO-E. In different periods, the position of General Director was performed by: Nenad Jovanovski, Sinisa Spasov, etc.
+MEPSO is a member of the European Association of System Operators ENTSO-E. The position of General Director was held by: Nenad Jovanovski, Sinisa Spasov, etc.

 Occupation

 The main activity of MEPSO is to provide uninterrupted transmission of electricity through the transmission network and management of the power system, in order to ensure reliable supply of consumers with quality electricity.
 MEPSO has two licenses, issued by the National Energy Regulatory Commission, the first of which is the Transmission System Operator, and the second is the Electricity Market Operator (OPEE).